BiGSerial/BiGSerial/README.md

-# Olá!
-Eu sou o BiG (Will Oliveira) 👋
+# Hello!
+I'm BiG (Will Oliveira) 👋

-Sou desenvolvedor focado em soluções web, com experiência em PHP, Laravel e Livewire.
-Meu trabalho envolve criar sistemas robustos e escaláveis, utilizando o framework CSS Bootstrap para design responsivo e acessível.
-Possuo conhecimentos básicos em JavaScript para enriquecer a interatividade das aplicações.
+I am a web-focused developer with experience in PHP, Laravel, and Livewire.
+My work involves creating robust and scalable systems using the Bootstrap CSS framework for responsive and accessible design.
+I have basic knowledge of JavaScript to enhance the interactivity of applications.

 ---

-## 🛠️ Linguagens e Ferramentas
+## 🛠️ Languages and Tools

 ![PHP](https://img.shields.io/badge/-PHP-777BB4?style=flat&logo=php&logoColor=white)
 ![Laravel](https://img.shields.io/badge/-Laravel-FF2D20?style=flat&logo=laravel&logoColor=white)